webpack-contrib/postcss-loader/README.md

 Default: `undefined`

-Allows to set [`PostCSS options`](https://postcss.org/api/#processoptions) and plugins.
+Allows you to set [`PostCSS options`](https://postcss.org/api/#processoptions) and plugins.

 All `PostCSS` options are supported.
 There is the special `config` option for config files.
 How it works and how it can be configured is described below.

 We recommend do not specify `from`, `to` and `map` options, because this can lead to wrong path in source maps.
-If you need source maps please use the [`sourcemap`](#sourcemap) option.
+If you need source maps please use the [`sourcemap`](#sourcemap) option instead.

 For large projects, to optimize performance of the loader, it is better to provide `postcssOptions` in loader config and specify `config: false`.
 This approach removes the need to lookup and load external config files multiple times during compilation.

 #### `object`